-Start by being a good example.
+If organization is one of your new years resolutions with kids, start by being a good example.
 Begin with organizing small areas of the home that can be done quickly (like tackling that pile of mail by the front door or in a kitchen drawer).
 Give each child a daily task that helps with keeping organized, like having one child sort the mail when it comes in the house, recycling the junk right away.
 Or have an older child help with organizing drawers and using a label maker.
 Having designated bins for certain toys makes clean up easier.

 3. Live Life to the Fullest